-In relation with Judgement of 29 October 2008, the Spanish Supreme Court reminds that when a damage is produced because of the normal or abnormal exercise of an activity from which a person or company obtains an economic benefit, the burden of proof is reversed, in a way that it is not the injured party who has to prove the guilt of the person who causes the damage, rather, it is the economic agent who has to prove that he adopted all possible precautionary measures to avoid the damage.

-In those cases where that presumption applies, it will be on the defendant the burden to rebottle this presumption.
+In the Judgement of 29 October 2008, the Spanish Supreme Court also points out that when a damage is produced because of the normal or abnormal exercise of an activity from which a person or a company obtains an economic benefit, the burden of proof is reversed, in a way that it is not the injured party who has to prove the guilt of the person who causes the damage, rather, it is the economic agent who has to prove that he adopted all possible precautionary measures to avoid the damage.
+In those cases, it will be on the defendant the burden to rebottle this presumption.
 The defendant will bear the burden to prove its own diligence.
-It will not be sufficient to prove that it acted in accordance with the legal provisions, that were insufficient to prevent the damage, but also that reasonable and prudent measures were implemented to avoid such damage.
+It will imply to prove that it acted in accordance with the legal provisions, that were insufficient to prevent the damage, but also that reasonable and prudent measures were implemented to avoid such damage.

-8. What types of damage/loss can be compensated and what is the measure of damages?
+9. What types of damage/loss can be compensated and what is the measure of damages?
 Are punitive damages available?